TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 ::::::{admonition} Proof of&nbsp;{prf:ref}`Thm:MatrixInv:InvertibilityCharacterizations`
 :class: tudproof

-It is a good exercise to find out where the evidence of each characterization is found, and wherever necessary to fill in the missing details.
+It is a good exercise to find out where the evidence of each characterisation is found, and wherever necessary to fill in the missing details.

 ::::::